 Yet, when you see your donor retention rate climb and donors increase the number and size of their donations each year, you’ll smile knowing you’re creating a big, loyal donor base of people who want to see you succeed!

 You can simplify the process by putting a few of these helpful hints into play:

 - Automate.
 Whenever you can, automate emails and thank you messages.
 Just make sure they’re warm and sincere.

 - Map it out.
 No matter what you decide to send, map it out so that you have a visual layout of exactly what you’re doing and when you’re doing it.
 A written plan makes it easier to engage volunteers and Board members in your efforts!

 - Calendar.
 Set reminders to send things out as people move along their donor journey, especially monthly donors and major donors.

 - Delegate.
 It is very likely that you have a volunteer who would be able to help you coordinate the efforts.

 - Set your schedule.
 Set aside a time to manage these tasks one day a week.
 Do not let yourself fall into the trap of getting around to this when you get time because you won’t ever get it.
 Creating systems for donor acknowledgement, communications, and stewardship will make it easier to manage the whole thing.

-If you’re thinking to yourself, “Wow this is a lot of work for a $10 monthly donation”, remember that it’s not about the $10 donation.
+If you’re thinking to yourself, “Wow this is a lot of work to build a donor relationship for a $10 monthly donation”, remember that it’s not about the $10 donation.

 It’s about lifetime giving.